davidr9708/Owner-occupied-homes-predictions/README.md

 ***corrected median value of owner-occupied Boston’s homes in USD 1000’s*** (`cmedv`).
 Linear regressions, SVD, and neural networks were used to trained candidates models, the best of each one was compared to select the final predictive model.
+Given its performance on the training testing sets, SVR model was the one selected.
 =========================================================================

 ## 1. Model’s Purpose